Code-Institute-Submissions/online-cookbook-2/README.md

 - Ensure that newly added cuisines become available on the add recipe form.
 - Make sure removing a cuisine that recipes have as their cuisine doesn't cause the website to crash.

+To do:

+- More testing?
+- DB schema or lack of (use entirely unstructured data - lookup)
+- Deployment